cedadev/cis/doc/statistics.rst

 #.
 The mean and standard deviation of the relative difference ((var2 - var1) / var1).
 #.
 The Linear Pearson correlation coefficient.
 #.
 The Spearman Rank correlation coefficient.
 #.
-The coefficients of linear regression (i.e. var2 = a var1 + b ), r-value, p-value and standard error.
+The coefficients of linear regression (i.e. var2 = a var1 + b ), r-value, and standard error of the estimate.

 These values will be displayed on screen and can optionally be save as NetCDF output.